Player Street connection - Upper Mount Gravatt

 - temporary lane closures on Kessels Road

-- a 40km/h speed limit will apply to all motorists travelling through the project area
+- a 40km/h speed limit for all motorists travelling through the project area

-- footpath and driveway access may be temporarily restricted, however private property access will be maintained during the works
+- footpath and driveway access may be temporarily restricted at times.
+Private property access will be maintained during the works

-- traffic signage and controllers on site to direct road users and pedestrians through construction areas to ensure community safety
+- traffic signage and traffic controllers onsite to direct road users and pedestrians through construction areas to ensure community safety

-- general construction impacts including lighting from portable light towers, noise and dust and increased truck movements.
+- general construction impacts including lighting from portable light towers, some level noise and dust, and increased truck movements.
 Due to workplace health and safety requirements, reversing beepers cannot be switched off.

 - Improve traffic flow on Kessels Road by removing a signalised intersection.